Skip to Content

 About the Dementia Care Provider Roundtable

-The mission of the Alzheimer's Association Dementia Care Provider Roundtable (AADCPR) is to advance care and support services for people with Alzheimer’s and other dementias and their caregivers, through the dissemination and adoption of evidence-based Practice Recommendations.
-The AADCPR is a consortium of thought leaders from the dementia care provider industry including assisted living, nursing home, and home and community based services.
+The mission of the Alzheimer's Association Dementia Care Provider Roundtable (AADCPR) is to advance care and support services for individuals with Alzheimer’s and other dementias and their caregivers, through the dissemination and adoption of evidence-based Practice Recommendations.
+The Roundtable is a noncompetitive consortium of leaders from across the care provider industry.
+Members represent assisted living, nursing homes, home- and community-based services and more.
+Together, they discuss a wide range of topics related to quality dementia care.

 Nationwide impact